 10.4.
 Security

-OpenAPI uses two constructs to describe the security features of an API; Security Requirements and Security Schemes.
+OpenAPI uses two constructs to describe the security features of an API: Security Requirements and Security Schemes.
 Security Requirements are packaged in an array.
 Only one of the Security Requirements in the array must be met in-order to authorize a request.
 Security Requirements are associated with one or more Security Schemes.
 Each Security Scheme describes a security control (ex.
 HTTP authentication).
 All of the security schemes associated with a Security Requirement must be satisfied in order for that Security Requirement to be met.

 Security Requirements can be defined on following levels:

-Root - applicable to the whole API unless overriden
+Root - applicable to the whole API unless overridden.

 Operation - only applicable to this operation.
 Overrides any requirements defined at the Root level.